Muosvr/cryptozombie/Solidity_web3js_notes.md

 #Using Bower
 bower install web3
 ```
-or download the minified js file the link below and include in your html
+Or download the minified js file the link below and include in your html
  https://github.com/ethereum/web3.js/blob/1.0/dist/web3.min.js

 # web3 providers